Connolly warns of ‘politics of fear’ as Humphreys says rival ‘insulted allies’

 The two women are the only candidates in the presidential race after several high-profile figures failed to secure nominations from elected politicians and after Fianna Fail’s Jim Gavin withdrew.

-A Business Post/Red C poll, carried out from October 1 to 7, put Ms Connolly on 36%, Ms Humphreys on 25%, and Mr Gavin on 12%.
+A Business Post/Red C poll, carried out from October 1 to 7, put left-wing independent Ms Connolly on 36%, Fine Gael candidate Ms Humphreys on 25%, and Mr Gavin on 12%.

 Mr Gavin withdrew from the race on the evening of Sunday October 5.